welander071290/leo-portfolio2/README.md

 If you do not attach, the line "lxc-attach -n "container name" --" should be written in front of the next commands.
 To attach just write "lxc-attach -n "container name""

-If you everforget your container name you can get a list of containers created on you system by writing "lxc-ls"
+If you ever forget your container name, you can get a list of containers created on you system by writing "lxc-ls"

-To make the container up to date package list need to be updated, and afterwards you are able to install the necessary software. write "apk update"
+To make the container up to date, package list need to be updated.
+Afterwards you are able to install the necessary software.

+Write "apk update"

-Now install lighttpd server and som php-packages for the html part. write "apk add lighttpd php5 php5-cgi php5-curl php5-fpm" for getting the 5 packages.
+Now install lighttpd server and som php-packages for the html part.

+write "apk add lighttpd php5 php5-cgi php5-curl php5-fpm" for getting the 5 packages.

 Next enable fastcgi protocol by removing the comment (#) sign in /etc/lighttpd/lighttpd.conf REMEMBER, THIS IS STILL INSIDE THE CONTAINER!